These frequently asked questions are to help readers new to the Library. They cover:

 To find details of collection items we hold, use the Library's main catalogue, Explore the British Library.
-If you are having any difficulty using the main catalogue please view the Explore the British Library training videos and help.
+If you are having any difficulty using the main catalogue please view the Explore the British Library help.

 Please note that some collections cannot be ordered using Explore the British Library; these include:

 - Official Publications